Roger Ryberg

 Roger Ryberg (born 16 April 1952 in Kirkenes) is a Norwegian politician for the Labour Party.
-He has held the position as county mayor of Viken since 2020.
+He served as county mayor of Viken from 2020 to 2023.
 He previously served as county mayor of Buskerud from 2007 to 2011 and again from 2015 to 2019.

 Following the 2007 election, Ryberg became the new county mayor (fylkesordfører) of Buskerud.
 Behind him was a coalition of the Labour Party, the Socialist Left Party, the Centre Party and the Liberal Party, who kept the right-wing candidate Mette Lund Stake at bay with 22 versus 21 votes in the county council.
 Before being elected county mayor, Ryberg had been mayor of Hurum municipality.
 He also served as a deputy representative to the Parliament of Norway from Buskerud during the term 1989–1993.

 Following the 2019 Norwegian local election, he was elected as the county mayor of the newly established Viken county.

 In April 2022, Ryberg announced that he wouldn't be seeking re-election in the 2023 local elections.
+As Viken was scheduled to be dissolved following the local elections, Buskerud, Akershus and Østfold all elected new county mayors.
+Ryberg was succeeded by Thomas Sjøvold in Akershus, Tore Opdal Hansen in Buskerud and Sindre Martinsen-Evje in Østfold.